 The Road Map Project goal is to double the number of students in South King County and South Seattle who are on track to graduate from college or earn a career credential by 2020.
-We are committed to nothing less than closing the unacceptable achievement gaps for low-income students and children of color, and increasing achievement for all students from cradle to college and career.
+We are committed to nothing less than closing the unacceptable opportunity and achievement gaps for low-income students and children of color, and increasing achievement for all students from cradle to college and career.

 Leaders and stakeholders from many sectors are involved in the Road Map Project.
 No one organization or person working alone can achieve great results at the scale we need.
 We must work together as never before, all in pursuit of a common agenda.
 Parents, schools and the community all have important roles to play in achieving our ambitious yet achievable goal.